numpy/numpy/doc/source/reference/random/extending.rst

+.. currentmodule:: numpy.random

 Extending
 ---------
 The basic RNGs have been designed to be extendable using standard tools for high-performance Python -- numba and Cython.
-The :class:`randomgen.generator.RandomGenerator` object can also be used with user-provided basic RNGs as long as these export a small set of required functions.
+The `~RandomGenerator` object can also be used with user-provided basic RNGs as long as these export a small set of required functions.